Berkanktk/CyberSecurity/README.md

 **Password Spraying** - Password spraying is a brute force attack that uses a list of usernames and a single password to try to gain access to a system.
 **Penetration Tester** - Responsible for testing technology products for finding exploitable security vulnerabilities.
 **Plaintext** - Data before encryption, often text but not always.
 Could be a photograph or other file
 **Proxy** -  A proxy server is kind of gateway betweenour application and the internet
+**Private Blog Network (PBN)** - PBN is a network of websites used to build links to a website for the purpose of ranking it higher in the Google search engine.
 **Port Forwarding** - Port forwarding is a technique that is used to allow external devices access to computers services on private networks.
 **RCE** - Remote Code Execution vulnerability allows commands to be executed on the target's system.
 **Rainbow tables** - A rainbow table is a lookup table of hashes to plaintexts